logo elektroda

 PEUGEOT BOXER III - Repair of the AdBlue tank PEUGEOT BOXER III, CITROEN JUMPER PEUGEOT BOXER III - Repair of the AdBlue tank PEUGEOT BOXER III, CITROEN JUMPER

-The sensor has a sealing O-ring, is pushed into the socket and is secured with two screws.
+The sensor has a sealing o-ring, is press-fitted into the socket and is secured by two screws.

-There is a problem with unscrewing these screws because they have unusual heads.
+There is a problem unscrewing these screws because they have unusual heads.

 Electrovalve: